Class Profile Report

 Each stack of students represents students who scored within a 10-point RIT range for the instructional area, giving you a sense of how alike or different each student in your class is across each subject's instructional areas.
 You can use this data as a starting point for forming temporary, flexible learning groups in your classroom.

-To explore distributions for other instructional areas associated with the test, use the dropdown and select the instructional area you’d like to review.
+To explore distributions for other instructional areas associated with the test, use the drop-down and select the instructional area you’d like to review.

 Students Grouped by Instructional Area Scores module